ntallman/nathantallman.com/content/_index.md

               * Represents Penn State University in digital preservation networks and consortia, such as the Academic Preservation Trust, MetaArchive Cooperative, and the Big Ten Academic Alliance.
               * Serves as resource expert in digital content management, establishes and improves workflows, seeks to integrate systems, and bring efficiencies to repository management.
               * Supervises professional staff supporting the digital preservation program.
-              * Liaises and consults with other University departments on digital curation.
-              * Maintains knowledge of digital preservation best practices, trends, and technologies.

         - title: Digital Content Strategist, Associate Librarian
           company: University of Cincinnati